bostick/tabit-file-format/description/tabit-file-format-description.md

       2: always set, purpose unknown
      4: seems to only be present in 0x6f files, does not survive being resaved
     8: always set, possibly related to having metadata
-   10: has alternate time regions
+   10: has Alternate Time Regions
   20: unused
  40: unused
 80: unused
 ```

-`featureBitfield` is usually `0b00001011`, but may be `0b00011011`, depending on whether there are alternate time regions.
+`featureBitfield` is usually `0b00001011`, but may be `0b00011011`, depending on whether there are Alternate Time Regions.

 If `versionNumber <= 0x70`, `barCountGE70` is the number of bars in the song.